rticommunity/rticonnextdds-connector-py/docs/input.rst

       size = sample.get_number("shapesize")
       color = sample.get_string("color") # or just sample["color"]

-See more information in :ref:`Accessing the data`.
+See more information and examples in :ref:`Accessing the data`.

 Accessing the SampleInfo
 ~~~~~~~~~~~~~~~~~~~~~~~~